tbaolam/web102_unit7lab/README.md

 Starter code for Unit 7 Lab: Bet 1.0
 This is not actual betting tho.
+Just a learning tool
-I don't like low oods gamble
+I don't like low oods gamble.

 The codes help the student grab better understanding of the lecture